 With this garden design, we were involved from the initial consultation through the design process to implementation.
 We worked closely with the clients, Maggie and James, to capture exactly what they wanted.

 Situated in a quiet residential road in Kingston upon Thames, this front garden redesign had to look striking but also fit in with Victorian features of the property.
 It also had to be practical to fit in with Maggie, James and their family’s day-to-day life.
 To cope with traffic of a big family we created a herringbone path through the front garden; we also accommodated the bin store at the side of the house, allowing ample access to take the bins to the front gate.

-Initially the front garden was in a bad state, the grass was being worn down due to the bins being stored around the side of the house and the lawn being used as a throughway by the family and pets.
-Maggie and James used the front garden to catch the last of the sun at the end of the day, They also liked to sit there and have a glass of wine and listen out for there children as they played with their friends in the surrounding streets. hence the seats and table.
+Initially the front garden was in a bad state – the grass was being worn down due to the bins being stored around the side of the house and the lawn being used as a throughway by the family and pets.
+Maggie and James used the front garden to catch the last of the sun at the end of the day.
+They also liked to sit there and have a glass of wine and listen out for their children as they played with their friends in the surrounding streets – hence the seats and table.

 Maggie and James – Kingston